SMOLKEYS/bundles/README.md

 Click [here](https://github.com/SMOLKEYS) to access other stuff i made.

-Thanks to QmelZ for suggesting scrap2items, sup3r87 for suggesting stubborn cheese, 🦋Moth_Noises🦋(@-> Daily Moth) for suggesting "observe as i melt down".
-(**They're badly misspelled**)

-Bundles V7 is now in the works.
+Bundles **V7** is now in the works.
 As of V6.800, some ui translations are now done.

+You can help me through Pull Requests and add your own text.

+You will be added to a list called **Helpers**.

+Rules:

+- No NSFW text
+- Thats it

+Helpers: